tauri-apps/cargo-mobile2/README.md

 # cargo-mobile

-*The answer to "how do I use Rust on iOS/Android?"*
+*The answer to "how do I use Rust on iOS and Android?"*

 **This project hasn't been announced yet.
 Please don't make any posts about it on reddit/etc!**